MazeOfEncryption/MazeEngine/README.md

 # MazeEngine
-Simple OpenGL Game Engine
+Simple OpenGL Graphics Engine
 ## Note
-This repo is now in a transition-phase.
-I'm switching from just using makefiles and copies of libaries this repo is using to using cmake and git submodules.
-I think in the future I'd like to make MazeEngine a standalone library, and have other repos to demonstrate how it might be used.
-At the time being, don't expect this repo to do anything, as the code isn't functional and probably won't be for a while.
+This is a very WIP project.
+Anyone wanting to contribute is welcome, but don't expect much from this project in its current form.